 Blue Karma Resort Ubud is located just 3.2km from the popular resort of Ubud on Bali.
 It is set amidst rice fields, palm trees, and jungle in the Balinese countryside.

-The hotel is surrounded by luscious tropical gardens and colorful fruit trees and is made up of traditional Javanese huts each decorated personally with the artistic touch of owner Alexa Genoyer.
-The design mixes local materials such as lava stone with the sweeping greenery and rice paddies providing the perfect backdrop to this calm and blissful getaway.
+The hotel is surrounded by luscious tropical gardens and colorful fruit trees.
+It is made up of traditional Javanese huts, each decorated personally with the artistic touch of owner Alexa Genoyer.
+The design mixes local materials such as lava stone with sweeping greenery and rice paddies, providing the perfect backdrop to this calm and blissful getaway.

 Within walking distance of the hotel are lovely walks, yoga centers, and local organic restaurants.
 The hotel also offers complimentary shuttle services multiple times a day to and from Ubud.

-This small boutique resort is full personality and villas are tucked away in the rice fields at the edge of the jungle.
+This small boutique resort is full of personality, and villas are tucked away in the rice fields at the edge of the jungle.
 All villas are situated around a big infinity pool, surrounded by palm trees and rice fields.
-Interiors are homey and modern with fun features like bean bags and canopy beds.
-The bathrooms are large as are the beds, which is a bonus for larger travelers.
+Interiors are homey and modern, with fun features like bean bags and canopy beds.
+The bathrooms are large, as are the beds, which is a bonus for larger travelers.